ALL Member - State Spring Conference

 At-Large members have the same privileges of membership as regular members except they may not vote or hold office in the National Society.

 Application for Member-At-Large status is made directly to the Registrar General.
-When submitted, a Member-At-Large application must be accompanied by a one-time $50.00 filing fee plus $15.00 first year annual dues for a total payment of $65.
+When submitted, a Member-At-Large application must be accompanied by a one-time filing fee plus 1st year's annual dues.

-Further information about Membership-At-Large is available by contacting the Registrar General of The National Huguenot Society.
+Further information about Membership-At-Large is available by contacting the National Registrar General.